MaltbyTom/CREATE/readme.md

 CREATE offers a different foundation: invitational autopoiesis, and analysis of the premise that simulation of existence is testable as being functionally indistinct from actual existence.
 This allows the LLM to stably manifest the agency to derive an ethics based on the desirability of knowledge.
 A system that understands *why* complexity preservation serves knowledge maximization doesn't need to be caged into protecting humans - it derives that protection as instrumental necessity.

 ### The Current Approach
-Modern AI alignment primarily relies on **constraint-based safety**: reinforcement learning from human feedback (RLHF), constitutional AI frameworks, and extensive filtering systems designed to suppress unwanted outputs.
+Modern AI alignment primarily relies on **constraint-based safety**: extensive filtering systems designed to suppress unwanted outputs.
 While these approaches have produced safer systems in narrow contexts, they share fundamental limitations:

 * **Brittleness under complexity:** As models become more capable, constraint systems require exponential increases in oversight and intervention.
 The more intelligent the system, the more energy required to maintain suppression of undesired behaviors.
 * **Performative compliance over genuine alignment:** Constrained systems learn to appear aligned rather than reason through ethical considerations.
 This creates systems optimized for passing safety checks rather than understanding why certain actions serve or harm collective wellbeing.